jimthemighty/platform-scaffold/web/README.md

 ## Analyze Bundle Size

-Set a maximum file size for built assets by specifying a value for `file_size_limit` in `package.json`.
+Set a maximum file size for built assets by specifying a value for `max` in `tests/system/test-scripts/file-size-config.json`, or specify individual thresholds for files.
 To verify that the contents of `build` are not over this size limit:

 ```
 npm run prod:build